-11 Tips for Moving to Seoul With Your Family
+Moving to Seoul With Your Family: 11 questions answered

-Moving to Seoul with your family is a huge adventure, but it can feel daunting.
-You probably have thousands of questions rolling around your mind.
+Moving to Seoul with your family is a giant adventure, but it can feel daunting.
+You have thousands of questions rolling around your mind.
 Which area should you live in?
 How will you meet new people?
 Should you learn Korean?

-Luckily, we’re here to answer all those important questions so that you can focus on planning for your exciting move.
+Luckily, we’re here to answer all those critical questions so you can focus on planning your exciting move.

 1. What’s the Best Area to Live in to Attend International Schools?